ally-petitt/Enum_AWS/README.md

-# Enum_AWS
+# Tool Overview
-Tools to enumerate AWS instances for security vulnerabilities
+Enum_AWS is a tool to automate the enumeration of AWS instances to aide in cloud security assessments.